seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 3. http://prismtechstudios.com/modern-footnotes/modern-footnotes-3.png

 == Changelog ==
-1.3.11 - 6/23/20 - Prepared plugin for localization
+1.4 - 12/31/20 - Added option to list footnotes at bottom of the page 1.3.11 - 6/23/20 - Prepared plugin for localization
 1.3.10 - 6/17/20 - Fixed problem on pages that listed multiple posts where footnote numbers wouldn't reset.
 Added an option to reset footnote numbering with an attribute.
 Fixed a minor code issue with the Gutenberg editor.
 1.3.9 - 12/29/19 - Fixed problem in Chrome where a footnote near the right side of the screen would appear with compressed width on desktop